JACGWD/Responsive-Design/01-review/week-1-review.md

 ## CSS Selectors

-Play this game to review and learn: [https://flukeout.github.io/](https://flukeout.github.io/)
+Play this game to review and learn: [https://flukeout.github.io/](https://flukeout.github.io/) and also this cheatsheet: [https://frontend30.com/css-selectors-cheatsheet/](https://frontend30.com/css-selectors-cheatsheet/)